BiskottoScriptato/mgame-mixer-softwarefix/README.md

-# M-Game RGB Dual Dashboard - Global Support & Settings Panel
+# M-Game RGB Dual Dashboard - Global Support & Settings Panel.

 An attempt to remake the M-Game RGB Dual mixer managing software (because the original sucks) by using a web ui, it provides software improvements and it solves (gets around) some driver issues.